 - Biological toxins.

-- Microorganisms (the use of mixed cultures obtained from the environment – ex. soils, mouth swabs, etc. – is acceptable for experimentation, but not for display).
+- Microorganisms (the use of mixed cultures obtained from the environment and molds – ex. soils, mouth swabs, etc. – is acceptable for experimentation, but not for display).

-- No cell cultures are allowed for exhibition.
+- No cell cultures or mold growths are allowed for exhibition.

 Please note that the incubation of mixed cultures taken from inanimate objects around the school or home must be done in a registered lab.
 Incubation cannot occur at home due to the potentially high risk of illness.
 This does not pertain to cultures taken from soils or the mouth.